Cover Image for The Worst Stock Market Crashes in History – And How to Prepare for the Next One

 This saying holds true for many things, including investing.

-Looking back at stock market crashes in history provides a unique window into what causes the stock market to crash, helping us predict when the next crash might take place.
+Preparing for a stock market crash requires looking at history.
+The biggest stock market crashes provide a unique window into what causes the crashes, helping us predict when the next crash might take place.

 The Biggest Stock Market Crashes in History